YGZWQZD/LAMDA-SSL/README.md

 #  Introduction

-In order to promote the research and application of semi-supervised learning algorithms, we has developed LAMDA-SSL which is a convenient and practical semi-supervised learning toolkit.
-LAMDA-SSL has complete functions, convenient interfaces and detailed documentations.
-It integrates statistical machine learning algorithms and deep learning algorithms into the same framework.
-It is compatible with the popular machine learning toolkit sklearn and the popular deep learning toolkit pytorch.
-It supports Pipeline mechanism and parameter search functions of sklearn and also supports GPU acceleration and distributed training functions of pytorch.
+In order to promote the research and application of semi-supervised learning (SSL) algorithms, we has developed LAMDA-SSL which is a comprehensive and easy-to-use toolkit for SSL in python.
+LAMDA-SSL has powerful functions, simple interfaces and extensive documentations.
+It integrates statistical SSL algorithms and deep SSL algorithms into the same framework.
 At present, LAMDA-SSL contains 30 semi-supervised learning algorithms, including 12 algorithms based on statistical machine learning models and 18 algorithms based on deep learning models.
-LAMDA-SSL also contains 45 data processing methods used for 4 types of data: table, image, text, graph and 15 model evaluation criterias used for 3 types of task: classification, regression and clustering.
-LAMDA-SSL includes multiple modules such as data management, data transformation, algorithm application, model deployment and so on, which facilitates the implementation of end to end semi-supervised learning.
+LAMDA-SSL also contains 45 data processing methods used for 4 types of data: tabular, image, text, graph and 15 model evaluation criterias used for 3 types of task: classification, regression and clustering.
+It is compatible with the popular machine learning toolkit scikit-learn and the popular deep learning toolkit Pytorch.
+It supports Pipeline mechanism and parameter search functions like scikit-learn and also supports GPU acceleration and distributed training functions like Pytorch.
+LAMDA-SSL includes multiple modules such as data management, data transformation, model application and model deployment, which facilitates the implementation of end to end SSL.

 <div align=center>
 <img width="1000px" src="./Imgs/Overview.png">
 </div>

-At present, LAMDA-SSL has implemented 30 semi-supervised learning algorithms, including 12 statistical semi-supervised learning algorithms and 18 deep semi-supervised learning algorithms.
+At present, LAMDA-SSL has implemented 30 SSL algorithms, including 12 statistical SSL algorithms and 18 deep SSL algorithms.

-For statistical semi-supervised learning, algorithms in LAMDA-SSL can be used for classification, regression and clustering.
+For statistical SSL, algorithms in LAMDA-SSL can be used for classification, regression and clustering.
 The algorithms used for classification task include generative method SSGMM; semi-supervised support vector machine methods TSVM and LapSVM; graph-based methods Label Propagation and Label Spreading; disagrement-based methods Co-Training and Tri-Training; ensemble methods SemiBoost and Assemble.
 The algorithm used for regression task is CoReg.
 The algorithms used for clustering task include Constrained K Means, Constrained Seed K Means.
 <div align=center>
 <img width="1000px" src="./Imgs/Statistical.png">
 </div>
-For deep semi-supervised learning, algorithms in LAMDA-SSL can be used for classification and regression.
+For deep SSL, algorithms in LAMDA-SSL can be used for classification and regression.
 The algorithms used for classification task include consistency methods Ladder Network, Π Model, Temporal Ensembling, Mean Teacher, VAT and UDA; Pseudo label-based methods Pseudo Label and S4L; hybrid methods ICT, MixMatch, ReMixMatch, FixMatch and FlexMatch; deep generative methods ImprovedGAN and SSVAE; deep graph-based methods SDNE and GCN.
 The algorithms for regression task include consistency method Π Model Reg, Mean Teacher Reg; hybrid method ICT Reg.
 These 3 deep SSL regression algorithms are our extensions of their prototypes used for classification.
 <div align=center>
 <img width="1000px" src="./Imgs/Deep.png">
 </div>